 Federal tax standards require that a position taken or expected to be taken in a tax return be recognized in the financial statements when it is more likely than not (i.e. a likelihood of more than 50%) that the position would be sustained upon examination by tax authorities.
 A recognized tax position is measured at the largest amount of benefit that is greater than 50% likely of being realized upon settlement.
 The standards also require that changes in judgment that result in subsequent recognition, derecognition or change in a measurement of a tax position taken in a prior annual period (including any related interest and penalties) be recognized as a discrete item in the interim period in which the change occurs.
-As of December 29, 2013 and December 30, 2012 the Company recognized no liability for uncertain tax positions.
+As of December 28, 2014 and December 29, 2013 the Company recognized no liability for uncertain tax positions.

 It is the Company's policy to include any penalties and interest related to income taxes in its income tax provision.
 However, the Company currently has no penalties or interest related to income taxes.
-The Company is currently open to audit under the statute of limitations by the IRS for the years ended December 26, 2010 through December 29, 2013.
+The Company is currently open to audit under the statute of limitations by the IRS for the years ended December 26, 2010 through December 28, 2014.

-The effective income tax rate for the year endedDecember 29, 2013 was 27.5% compared to an effective income tax rate of 29.1% for the year endedDecember 30, 2012.
-The decrease in the effective income tax rate from the prior year was primarily attributable to the favorable impact of a one time adjustment made for incremental employment tax credits for the current year as well as the previous open tax years, which resulted in a \$556,000 net favorable impact on net income during the year endedDecember 29, 2013.
-The decrease in the effective income tax rate was partially offset by the unfavorable impact of the non-tax deductible secondary offering costs incurred during the current year ended December 29, 2013.
-The impact on the effective income tax rate for these items will be treated discretely in this fiscal year as required by the FASB's ASC.
-The effective income tax rate for 2013 excluding these discrete items is estimated to be approximately 29%.
+There was a decrease in the effective income tax expense during the year endedDecember 29, 2013 which was primarily attributable to the favorable impact of a one time adjustment made for incremental employment tax credits for that year as well as the previous open tax years, which resulted in a \$556,000 net favorable impact on net income during the year ended December 29, 2013.
+The decrease in the income tax expense was partially offset by the unfavorable impact of the non-tax deductible secondary offering costs incurred during the year ended December 29, 2013.